 What is the data used for?

-The data collected is used to measure survivorship rates to ensure our methods are successful and answer many questions that will further impact how and why we perform certain practices.
+The data is used to measure survivorship rates to ensure our methods are successful and answer many questions that will inform our reef restoration practices.

 When do I need to monitor?

 Monitoring is a year-round effort.
 You can monitor corals once a year or thirty times a year.

 Coral Restoration Foundation’s Reef Restoration Team has outplanted thousands of corals across the Florida Reef Tract.
 We’ve created a map of reef restoration sites below to give you a better idea of where monitoring can take place.

 All you need is yourself,OkCoral, and a means of recording the info while you’re diving.
 A slate works very well.
 While it’s not necessary, we also recommend taking an underwater camera, or just using your phone in an underwater housing.